CMU-17-214/f2023/labs/lab12.md

 skip a lot of the work needed to assemble your own server, connect it to the internet, and maintain hardware that might fail.
 It also allows you to quickly deploy web applications and observe changes as you make them.

 The instructions here are highly manual, and almost all of them can be automated.
-This is out of the scope of this course, but other CMU courses (e.g., 15-319/619) go into more depth on how to automate them.
+This is out of the scope of this course, but other CMU courses focused on DevOps or cloud computing (e.g., 17-346/646, 15-319/619) go into more depth on modern tooling to automate them.

 ## Instructions